 A monthly livestream music production + writing show, exploring various creative avenues for the creation of original music.
 Each month features a different artist, using a different process of music-making.
+Live audiences also interact during the show by sending in live samples that are utilized in-studio.

-Brand guidelines given: Jazz/Blues meets the South For Women between the ages of 25-50 years
+Brand guidelines given: Jazz/Blues meets the South For women between the ages of 25-50 years

 Producer, Mixing, and Mastering.
 Stream on Spotify.
 First round Grammy nomination.